hotosm/ActivationCurriculum/activation_essentials/activation_anatomy.md

 ### Review

-Which of the following is an example of how geodata might be used during a disaster?
+Which of the following is an example of how geodata might be used during a disaster (more than one may be correct, select all that apply)?

 * Rubble removal calculations
 * Population estimates